Housing Assistance Payment (HAP) replaces the Short Term Rent Supplement for those with a long-term housing need.

-If you are homeless or at risk of becoming homeless please contact our Homeless Services section on 01 2054804 to arrange an appointment.
+If you are homeless or at risk of becoming homeless, please call 01 2054804 to arrange an appointment.

 How does HAP work?

-- HAP tenants must find their own accommodation in the private rented market.
-(This is the same as the current Rent Supplement scheme.)
+- HAP tenants must find their own home in the private rented market (this is the same as the current Rent Supplement Scheme).

-- The landlord must agree to rent their property to the HAP tenant.
+- The landlord must agree to rent their property to you.

-- The local authority will make a monthly payment to the landlord.
-This payment is made on the last Wednesday of each month.
-The payment is subject to terms and conditions including the HAP tenant pays their rent contribution to the local authority.
+- We will pay the landlord on the last Wednesday of each month.
+This payment is subject to terms and conditions.

-- Rent contributions will generally be made through An Post’s Household Budget Scheme.
-If the HAP tenant does not pay this rent contribution, HAP payments to their landlord will be suspended and eventually stopped.
-The HAP tenant is then responsible for paying the full rent themselves.
+- If you do not pay this rent contribution, our payment to your landlord will be suspended and eventually stopped.
+You are then responsible for paying the rent in full.

 Tenant HAP Process:

 Step 1.
-HAP Eligibility Assessment.
-Tenant must first ensure they are on the Dún Laoghaire-Rathdown County Council Social Housing Waiting List (SHWL)
+You must first ensure you are on our Housing Waiting List.

-Once on the waiting list, submit all information requested on the HAP Eligibility Checklist 2020 and include the requested documentation including a hpl1_form_new.pdf (Incomplete HAP Eligibility Applications will not be accepted.)
+Submit all information requested on the HAP Checklist including all requested documentation and a HPL1 Revenue Consent Form.
+Incomplete HAP Eligibility Applications will not be accepted.

 (Note.
-Section B of the HAP Application Form must to be filled out by your landlord and can be submitted separately by your landlord should they wish to do so.)
+Section B of the HAP Application Form must to be filled out and can be submitted by your landlord should they wish to do so.)

-Step 4.
-HAP Validation.
-Once we have received a complete HAP Application form, (Sections A+B) Your application will be validated and processed.
+Step 4: When we receive your HAP Application Form (Sections A+B), your application will be validated and processed.

-Step 5.
-Once the application has been validated, the applicant will be invited by phone to attend a meeting with a HAP officer to sign a Rent Contribution form and a Letter of Transfer form
+Step 5: You will be asked to attend a meeting with us to sign a Rent Contribution Form and a Letter of Transfer Form.

-(The letter of transfer form is your agreement to be moved to the HAP transfer list.
-Your priority on this list will take account of the time you have already spent on the Councils housing list prior to entering HAP.
-You do not lose your time by moving to the HAP transfer list)
+The Letter of Transfer Form is your agreement to be moved to the HAP transfer list.
+Your priority on this list will take account of the time you have already spent on our housing waiting list before entering HAP.
+You do not lose your time by moving to the HAP transfer list.